 This process is guided by MetroPlan Orlando's TSM&O Advisory Committee.
 Preliminary priority list guidelines and eligibility requirements, described below, were developed by a Working Group of the Advisory Committee.
-This committee is currently overseeing the development of the TSM&O Master Plan, which is estimated to be completed in November 2023.
-Upon adoption, the TSM&O Master Plan will identify projects to be incorporated into the 2024 update of the Prioritized Project List (PPL) and the guidelines and eligibility requirements below will be updated accordingly.
+This committee oversaw the development of the TSM&O Master Plan, which was completed in 2024.
+The TSM&O Master Plan project recommendations will be incorporated into the 2050 MTP.
+At that time, the guidelines and eligibility requirements within the PPL below will be updated accordingly.